 July 28, 2006 Researchers in Aberdeen have made an exciting breakthrough in showing that electricity has a major impact on the healing of wounds.
 The research team – one of just a handful of groups in the world studying direct current electrical fields in the body and their control over cell behaviours - believe their findings have the potential to open up pioneering methods for treating wounds and other injuries.
 The University of Aberdeen team detail how electricity works in a wound in a paper which appeared in yesterday's copy of Nature.
 The team have discovered a couple of proteins and genes within cells which play a key role in steering the cells to heal wounds in response to the naturally occurring electrical signals found at wounds.

-« Back to Electricity to heal wounds
+Read the full article: Electricity to heal wounds